cmwen/private-chat-hub-v3/docs/PRODUCT_REQUIREMENTS.md

 - An "Archived" section or filter is available to view them
 - Archived conversations can be restored to the active list

-#### CONV-007: Android Share Integration (Must Have)
+#### CONV-007: Platform Share & Import Integration (Must Have)
-**Description:** Conversations and messages integrate with the Android share sheet.
+**Description:** Conversations, messages, and history files integrate with platform-native share and open/import flows on mobile and desktop.

 **Acceptance Criteria:**
-- User can share a full conversation or a single message
+- User can share or save a full conversation or a single message
 - Shared content includes text and images (if present)
-- The Android share sheet is invoked for target app selection
+- The mobile share sheet or desktop save/open surface is invoked as appropriate
-- The app can receive shared text/images from other apps (share intent)
+- The app can receive shared/opened text, images, and native history files from other apps

+#### CONV-008: File-Backed Chat History (Must Have)
+**Description:** Every saved conversation, project chat, and agent chat persists as a plain-text, Markdown-compatible history file.

+**Acceptance Criteria:**
+- Saved chat history is stored as files, not as the authoritative database record
+- The history format includes a session header, `Started:` line, per-message headings in the form `## [timestamp] sender`, and `---` separators between messages
+- Markdown, code fences, and relative image references are preserved exactly when saving and reopening
+- No sidecar metadata file is required beyond project `AGENT.md` and any referenced attachments/images

+#### CONV-009: History Import, Parse & Restore (Must Have)
+**Description:** The app can read, parse, and restore saved history files or synced project folders on another device.

+**Acceptance Criteria:**
+- User can open/import a native history file or a synced project folder created on another device
+- The parser reconstructs message order, roles, timestamps, and attachment references without manual editing
+- Restored histories render equivalently on mobile and desktop builds
+- Invalid or partial history files surface actionable errors without crashing the app
+- Restored histories are reindexed locally for search and browsing

 ---